AlenaGM/viarushka/README.md

 Viarushka is a training project built on 8th week of learning with [ITGirlSchool].

-The task was to create a webpage using a given [Figma-layout] and following BEM methodology:
+The task was to create a webpage using a given [Figma layout] and following BEM methodology:
 <br><br>

 ## Result